 - Teratospermia or teratozoospermia

-- large amount of sperms with an abnormal morphology.
+- large amount of sperm with an abnormal morphology.

 - Necrospermia or necrozoospermia

-- large amount of dead sperms in the ejaculate.
+- large amount of dead sperm in the ejaculate.

 - zero sperm count.

-You can find in the following post the List of Sperm Disorders that Cause Male Infertility.
+You can find information about Each of these spermatozoan abnormalities in this article: can List of Sperm Disorders that Cause Male Infertility.

-On the other hand, if the man has already been diagnosed with another disease such as hypogonadism, he can already suspect that he will have difficulty having children.
+However, if the man has already been diagnosed with another disease such as hypogonadism, he may already suspect that he will have difficulty having children.

 Other signs and symptoms commonly associated with male infertility include: